-- 1. Considering the numerous structural barriers that have been cited in this study that prevent individuals and households from building their own toilets and procuring supplies for toilet maintenance, incentive programs such as market-based sanitation (MBS), vouchers for toilet and handwashing station building and cleaning materials, or subsidies may aid in increasing actual procurement of toilets and handwashing stations, as demand is high in each area. - Further, there is an opportunity to combine individual incentive with increased economic activity if trainings are offered for a handful of community members to become sanitation experts who can retain a salary through vouchers or subsidies that are given out to community members.
-These individuals could then have continued employment within the communities to provide repair and upgrade services for toilets and handwashing stations. - 2.
+- 1. Considering the numerous structural barriers that have been cited in this study that prevent individuals and households from building their own toilets and procuring supplies for toilet maintenance, incentive programs such as market-based sanitation, vouchers for toilet and handwashing station building and cleaning materials, or subsidies may aid in increasing actual procurement of toilets and handwashing stations, as demand is high in each area.
+Further, there is an opportunity to combine individual incentives with increased economic activity if trainings are offered for a handful of community members to become sanitation experts who can retain a salary through vouchers or subsidies that are given out to community - 2.
 A major policy recommendation is that the focus of rural sanitation programs in Liberia should shift from motivating people to use a toilet to assisting communities to become self-sufficient in keeping toilets clean and well maintained.
-Once toilets are individually owned, kept clean and have handwashing stations, then sustainable change can be achieved. - 3.
-The levels of handwashing with soap after defecation are suboptimal.
-Handwashing with soap and consistent toilet use have to be promoted together.
-The implications of handwashing with soap after defecation are enormous as is the evidence.
-For Liberia, where newer infectious diseases like Ebola and Covid-19 require handwashing with soap, it makes sense to promote handwashing with soap as a habit.
+Once toilets are individually owned, kept clean, and have handwashing stations, then sustainable change can be achieved.